packetframe/legacy/README.md

   <a href="https://packetframe.com"><img alt="Documentation" src="https://img.shields.io/badge/docs-packetframe.com-blue?style=for-the-badge"></a>
 </p>

-## PacketFrame
+## Packetframe

+*This repo stores the first production release of Packetframe, and is now considered legacy software.
+See https://github.com/packetframe/api and https://github.com/packetframe/web for the current production release.*

-The PacketFrame CDN is an open source (AGPL-3.0) anycast CDN platform, currently in beta.
+The Packetframe CDN is an open source (AGPL-3.0) anycast CDN platform, currently in beta.
 If you're interested in an account, send an email to the address listed on the front page of https://packetframe.com or reach out in #packetframe on the [Libera.Chat](https://libera.chat/guides/connect) IRC network.

-*In the interest of consistency and ease of development, the multiple CDN version repos are being consolodated into a single project repo at https://github.com/natesales/cdn-tree An attempt has been made to preserve the most significant revision history, but it's still a work in progress.*

 #### Project Structure